KaijuEngine/kaiju/docs/getting_started/build_from_source.md

 Below are instructions on how to build the engine from source.
 Please take care to ensure you're using the Kaiju Engine Go compiler.
 It is modified for speed (relating to games) and has some features enabled that are currently disabled in Go until the next release.

 ## Prerequisites
-I have made modifications to the Go complier to increase the performance of the engine, for this reason you'll need to build the engine with the Kaiju Engine Go compiler
+I have made modifications to the Go compiler to increase the performance of the engine, for this reason you'll need to build the engine with the Kaiju Engine Go compiler

 - Download the [Kaiju Engine Go compiler](https://github.com/KaijuEngine/go/tree/kaiju-go1.22) (release version 1.22)
   - This should be placed along side the Kaiju Engine repository
 - Ensure you have the standard Go compiler installed (Go builds Go)